Kotak Assured Savings Plan

 If an individual discontinues the ULIP policy, they must pay additional discontinuation charges.

-The tax on ULIP surrender value governing your ULIP’s maturity advantages are referred to as ULIP maturity taxation.
-As of right now, Section 80C deductions allows you to deduct the premiums you’ve paid for a ULIP.
+The tax on the ULIP surrender value governing your ULIP’s maturity advantages is referred to as ULIP taxation.
+As of right now, Section 80C deductions allow you to deduct the premiums you’ve paid for a ULIP.
 In accordance with the requirements of Section 10(10D) of the Income Tax Act of 1961, the payout you receive at the conclusion of the policy term is likewise tax-exempt.
 However, the following restrictions apply to these laws.